 1. INTRODUCTION

-1.1 The capacity and other technical parameters of the constituent elements which make up the Distribution System provide operational constraints on Demand and the coincidence of Demand.
+1.1 The capacity and other technical parameters of the constituent elements which make up the Distribution System can create operational constraints on Demand and the coincidence of Demand.

 2. DEFINITIONS

 2.1 In this Schedule 8, except where the context otherwise requires, the following expressions shall have the meanings set opposite them: